Youg-Otricked/learnhardcode-cli_and_cli-courses/README.md

 List Courses
 `lhc ls-courses`
-This lists all existing courses you have installed
+This lists all existing courses you have installed along with their languages

 Delete Course
 `lhc d-course <course_name>`